Return to safety risks page

 • Ensure collective and personal protection:

-• Ensure that the collective protection systems (ventilation, emergency safety showers and/or eye wash units) are available and regularly tested.
+• Ensure that the collective protection systems (ventilation, emergency safety showers and/or eye wash units) are available and regularly tested (Complete safety form, Test of safety showers / eyes washes Safety Form SF C-1-0-3).

-• Wear suitable clothing and PPE (available from CERN stores (Safety Form SF C-0-0-1)).
+• Wear suitable clothing and PPE (available from CERN stores).

 • Eye protection: safety glasses, goggles, visor (risk of splashing).

-• Respiratory protective equipment (risk of inhalation, follow Fit-Test training course and practical).
+• Respiratory protective equipment (risk of inhalation, follow training course on Fit-Test practical).
+Complete safety form, Respirator Use, Safety Form SF C-1-0-4

 Transport